 Offset losses against gains

 Chances are that not every investment you made was a winner - so you’ve probably got some capital losses.
-You can offset capital losses against capital gains in Canada to reduce your overall tax bill.
+You can offset capital losses against capital gains in Canada to minimize your tax bill.
 So for example, say you made a $500 gain from selling ETH and a $500 loss from selling BTC, these would basically cancel each other out.

 In the same way that you only pay tax on half your capital gain in Canada, you can only offset half your loss.
 So in the example above, you’d only be paying tax on a capital gain of $250, but you could offset it with a loss of $250.